KCFN: History

-On July 1981, Friends University signed a contract to acquire the former KDSA 91.1.
+In July 1981, Friends University signed a contract to acquire the former KDSA 91.1.
 The future station chose to broadcast from the outskirts of Wichita instead of within downtown due to known interference issues.
 Proposed call letters were KFUR (Friends University Radio), KFUW (Friends University of Wichita), and two or three other unspecified call letters, but it was eventually settled on KSOF, for "Sound of Friends".
 The new station originally planned to go on air by April, but due to awaiting of FCC approval and completion of new facilities, it was delayed.
 KSOF broadcast fine arts programming, including classical music, and a few local news broadcasts.
 KSOF's transmission tower was near 61st and North Hillside, broadcasting with 14,500 watts of power.

-Due to financial issues, KSOF planned to cease operations by July 31.
+Due to financial issues, KSOF planned to cease operations by July 31, 1991.
 Friends University sold its equipment and license of KSOF to New Life Fellowship, Inc. which previously operated KZZD 90.7 (now KYWA with the WayFM brand).
 The KZZD call sign would betransferred to the 91.1 frequency once the sale was completed.
 KSOF continued to operate at a reduced schedule until the sale was completed.
-The FCC approved the transfer of KSOF's license to New Life Fellowship on April 1992.
+The FCC approved the transfer of KSOF's license to New Life Fellowship in April 1992.
 91.1 would broadcast the Christian Contemporary format of KZZD carried over from 90.7.

 In 1993, the call letters were changed to KCFN, and the station simulcast the content of Kingman-based radio station KTCM (now KNZS in Arlington, a commercial classic rock station) owned by New Life Fellowship.
 In April 1994, the station was sold to the American Family Association, alongside Topeka-based station KBUZ, without notifying New Life Fellowship of a bond offer; programming from American Family Radio is broadcast on this station to this day.